Digging In: "Smart" Farms: New Targets for Cyber Criminals

 Bobby Horn (16:27):

-Yeah, it's a, it's definitely a difficult marketplace right now.
+Yeah, it's definitely a difficult marketplace right now.
 And it's certainly the hardest market in the 20 plus years of this product has been around.
 Starting the end of 2020, really with that the solar wind supply chain attack, where we started to see that the carriers will take notice and start to promote their terms and conditions.
 So, we're seeing anywhere on average.
 I think our clients experience an 80% increase in renewal premium this year alone.
 On top of that, we're seeing a real restriction of limits as well.
-So towers of a hundred million dollars with 10 carriers each putting a 10.
+So, towers of a hundred million dollars with 10 carriers each putting up 10.
 Now we're looking at a hundred dollars with 20 carriers.
-Everyone's only put up five.
+Everyone's only put up 5.
 So, it's been a real challenge to try and get carries on risk.
 And on top of that, right, we're also seeing increases in retention.
-So, the carrier is looking to have, you know, the insurers have a little more skin in the game, right?
+So, the carrier is looking to have, the insurers have a little more skin in the game, right?
 They want to have them, okay, look, we're paying these losses.
-We want you to also pay a little bit more than what you, more than your, your, your share that you've been paying.
+We want you to also pay a little bit more than your share that you've been paying.
 And I think until we see a broader adoption of stronger controls and policies and procedures on the insurance side, we're going to continue to see these firms at these rates that you've perming up even more.
 Even the best clients with the best controls we're seeing increases, not just in premiums, but also retention.
 So, anything we can do to differentiate our clients, to make them a better risk to present it to the marketplace is going to help.
 But I still think we're a ways away.
-I think you're at least a year before we see calming down of these rates.
+I think at least a year before we see calming down of these rates.
 And I think many of our clients have experienced already the pains going through a renewal.
 I mean, again, these things can't happen overnight.
-It takes sometimes in certain cases, months to implement something like NSA across the board or for having a more robust security operation center or a security incident monitoring tool.
-So, they're not going to necessarily reap the benefits of those controls until, until the next renewal.
+It takes sometimes in certain cases, months to implement something like MSA across the board or for having a more robust security operation center or a security incident monitoring tool.
+So, they're not going to necessarily reap the benefits of those controls until the next renewal.

 Trey Busch (18:07):